 Zanker, A. T. (2014) “Decline and Kunstprosa in Velleius Paterculus and Eduard Norden”, in: Formisano, M. & Fuhrer, T. (eds.): Décadence: “Decline and Fall” or “Other Antiquity”?, Heidelberg, 299-324.

 Zanker, A. T. (2013) “Expressions of Meaning and the Intention of the Text”, Classical Quarterly 63, 835-853.

 Zanker, A. T. (2013) “Decline and Parainesis in Hesiod’s Race of Iron”, Rheinisches Museum 156, 1-19.

-Zanker, A. T., Thorarinsson, G. (2011) “The Meanings of “Meaning” and Reception Studies”, Materiali e discussioni per l’analisi dei testi classici 67, 55-65.
+Zanker, A. T. & Thorarinsson, G. (2011) “The Meanings of 'Meaning' and Reception Studies”, Materiali e discussioni per l’analisi dei testi classici 67, 55-65.

-Zanker, A. T. (2011) “The Term “Pessimism” and Scholarship on the Georgics”, Vergilius 57, 83-100.
+Zanker, A. T. (2011) “Some Thoughts on the Term 'Pessimism' and Scholarship on the Georgics”, Vergilius 57, 83-100.

 Zanker, A. T. (2010) “Late Horatian Lyric and the Virgilian Golden Age”, American Journal of Philology 131, 495-516.

 Zanker, A. T. (2009) “A Dove and a Nightingale: Mahābhārata 3.130.18-3.131.32 and Hesiod, Works and Days 202-13”, Philologus 153, 10-25.